symbol/symbol-docs/source/cli/overview.rst

 To start using NEM2-CLI, configure a profile.

-Profile holds an account and a node url for a specific network.
+A profile holds an account and a node url for a specific network.
 Profiles are used to set a base url and have an account to sign transactions.

 Configure default profile.